By Gerson Poyk

 “My office is as small as a box, a post office box!”

-Julie laughed.
-“When you go to work, you first have to turn into an ant!”
+Julie laughed, “So when you go to work, you first have to turn into an ant!”

-“Ah, don’t underestimate ants.
+“Well, don’t underestimate ants.
 They have a lot to teach humans.
-They work together and cooperate without anger, without getting emotional, like…”
+They work together and cooperate without anger, without becoming emotional, like…”

-“You’re having a go at me, aren’t you!” said her mother.
+“You’re having a go at me, aren’t you!” called her mother.

 “So you’re emotional?”
 I asked.

-“No, my mother is born from noble Javanese descent but now works in this humble little food stall,” said Julie.
+“No, my mother is born from noble Javanese descent, but she’s now working in this humble little food stall,” said Julie.

-“It doesn’t matter that it’s small, so long as it turns a dollar and makes a profit, to turn this food stall into a building.
+“It doesn’t matter if it’s small, so long as it turns a dollar and makes a profit and hopefully turns this food stall into a building.
 This shop is larger than my post office box.
 That’s my shop.
-It only returns a little, but fortunately I’m an ant so I don’t eat much,” I said.
+It only returns a little but fortunately I’m an ant, so I don’t eat much,” I joked.
 “Small people like us have to start small.”

-“A post box can’t be bulldozed and relocated but it seems that even if the rent is paid this food stall can be taken away in a truck and piled up in the municipal depot.”
+“A post office box can not be bulldozed and relocated, but it seems that even if the rent is paid, this food stall can be taken away in a truck and piled up in the city depot.”

-One day early in the morning when I arrived at the post office I saw Mrs. Agus having an argument.
-Two large men were carrying plates, pots, woks, cookers and other things, and piling them into a pickup truck.
+One day early in the morning when I arrived at the post office, I saw Mrs. Agus arguing.
+Two large men were carrying plates, pots, woks, cookers and other utensils and piling them into a pickup.
 It seemed that Mrs. Agus owed money to a village money lender.
-She just sat silently staring blankly, bright red eyes.
+She just sat silently, staring blankly, with bright red eyes.

-Although it was none of my business, something inside me compelled me to ask, “How much money do you owe?”
+Although it was none of my business something inside me made me ask, “How much money do you owe?”

-“Only three-hundred thousand.
-How could they do something like that!
-And after the agreement was to pay a thousand rupiah a day.
-Suddenly he asked me to repay the whole loan because he said his house had been flooded,” said Julie.
+“Only three-hundred thousand rupiah.
+How could they do something like this!
+And after the agreement was to pay one thousand rupiah per day.
+Suddenly, he asks me to repay the whole loan because he says his house was flooded,” explained Julie.

-I wasn’t being rational any more.
-At once I called out, “Mate, put those things back in the food stall.
+I was no longer being rational.
+I called out at once, “Man, put those things back in the food stall.
 Here, I’ll pay what Mrs. Agus owes you.”
 Then I pulled out three-hundred thousand rupiahs from my wallet.

-“Wow, three hundred, only what about the interest?
-It’s now three years and my money’s been locked up in this food stall.
+“Wow, three hundred, and what about the interest?
+It’s been three years now and my money’s been locked up in this food stall.
 Five hundred…”

-After the debt collectors had gone, a little while later Master Agus arrived home from school.
-The small, first-grade child was surprised mainly because there was no food.
-I told him to buy packets of cooked rice for four people and then help get the stall set up so it didn’t look like a wreck.
+A short time after the debt collectors had gone, young Agus arrived home from school.
+The small, first grade child was surprised most as there was no food.
+I told him to buy packets of cooked rice for four people and then to help set up the stall so it didn’t look like a wreck.

-Since that incident, Julie would always visit my boarding room with food, cleaned all the dirty things, washed my clothes and helped me pack the sandalwood and agarwood fans and also help cut up agarwood pieces.
-Then, when that was in order, she would help put them into boxes, write the sender and receiver addresses, and help carry them to the post office.
-She would also always check the post box and get any mail from my daughter overseas.
+After that incident, Julie would always visit my boarding room with food.
+She cleaned all the dirty things, and washed my clothes.
+She helped me pack the sandalwood and agarwood fans and helped cut up the pieces of agarwood.
+Then, when that was in order, she would help put them into boxes, write the senders’ and receivers’ addresses, before helping me carry them to the post office.
+She would also always check the post box and collect any mail from my daughter from overseas.

-Julie had become my assistant.
-Although she had only finished junior high school, her writing was good and she was quick with numbers.
+Julie became my assistant.
+Although she had only finished junior secondary school, she was a good writer and she was quick with numbers.

-After six months there was a disaster.
-Julie the fatherless child suddenly found she had a father in me, and at the same time, fell in love with me.
+But after six months, there was a disaster.
+The fatherless child Julie now all of a sudden found that she had a father in me and at the same time fell in love with me.
 I was racked by conflict.
 I was fifty-five years old and Julie was just twenty.
-It wasn’t right.
+It was not right.
 Poor Julie.
-But she stubbornly wanted to be my wife.
-For me, this was not love that was normal, it was all because of the sandalwood fans, the aromatic agarwood fans meant money.
-If I hadn’t had any money, the young woman wouldn’t have wanted this.
-Ah, sandalwood fans, the beautiful aroma of agar wood fans had preserved an old man who already smelt of the soil.
-It wasn’t right for Julie to marry this ancient from Jakarta.
+But she was steadfast in wanting to become my wife.
+For me this was not love that was normal.
+It was all because of the sandalwood fans, the aromatic agarwood fans that meant money.
+If I had not had any money, the young woman would not have wanted this.
+Ah, sandalwood fans, the beautiful aroma of agarwood fans had preserved an old man who already smelt of the earth.
+It wasn’t right for Julie to marry this ancient one from Jakarta.

-Julie hugged me, hung around my neck and said, “I’ll look after you until you’re using a walking stick.
-You’ll live again, become young again, through our children.
+Hanging about my neck hugging me, Julie said, “I will look after you until you have to use a walking stick.
+You will live again, become young again, through our children.

 I became weak and fell onto the bed.

-Suddenly there was a knock at the door and as it wasn’t locked Mrs. Agus walked right in.
+Suddenly there was a knock at the door and, as it wasn’t locked, Mrs. Agus just walked in.
 Her eyes were red.
 Maybe her high blood pressure had come back.
 Anyway, she appeared to have tidied herself up and was thinking herself pretty.
-In fact, because of the bright red of her lipstick, I felt like I was being approached by a tiger.
+In fact, the bright red of her lipstick made me feel as if I was being approached by a tiger.

-It isn’t right for Julie to become your wife,” she said, “I’m the right one for you.”
-As she spoke she moved towards Julie then she slapped Julie.
+It is not right for Julie to become your wife,” she said.
+“I am the right one for you.”
+As she spoke, she moved towards Julie.
+Then she slapped Julie.

-As Julie ran out I made a run for the back door and then into the bathroom.
+As Julie ran out, I made a run for the back door and then into the bathroom.
 I hid there for an hour.
-When I emerged into my room Mrs. Agus was thankfully no longer in sight.
+When I emerged into my room, thankfully Mrs. Agus was no longer anywhere to be seen.

-Since then I haven’t appeared at Mrs. Agus’ food stall.
+Since that, I haven’t appeared at Mrs. Agus’ food stall.
 I closed down the post office box and moved to another post office.

 About three months later, Julie arrived at my room.
-She sat down as she slid a baby bottle into the lips of the baby in her arms.
+Sitting down, she slid a baby bottle into the lips of the baby in her arms.
 I was dumbstruck.
 Surely she wasn’t going to try it on me.
 I hoped she wasn’t about to go to the police station and report that her baby was my child, the child of a humble sandalwood fan trader.

 “I’ve been living with a minibus driver,” she said.